Signed Into Law

 Which agencies enforce SB650?

-SB650 is enforced by Texas Alcoholic Beverage Commission (TABC), Local Law Enforcement and County/District Attorneys.
+SB650 is enforced by County/District Attorneys, Local Law Enforcement and Texas Alcoholic Beverage Commission (TABC).

 Q

-The compliance urgency for SB650 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB650 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q